Jaeyong-Cho/gdb-conf/README.md

 1. New gdb tui layout 'ide'
 2. New command `attach-with-name` : attach gdb with process name
+3. New module `gdb-attach` : python api related with attaching gdb

 ## Installation
 ### Prerequisite